riieeya/crypto-wallet/README.md

 Crypto Wallet 💰
-A modern, simple cryptocurrency wallet built with [React / Flutter / etc.].
-Manage your crypto easily and securely.
+A modern, simple cryptocurrency wallet built to manage your crypto easily and securely.

 ## Features
 - Track balances